lcwadle/Linux-News_Database_Log_Generator/README.md

 ## License

-The content of this repository is licensed under a [Creative Commons Attribution License]
+The content of this repository is licensed under a [MIT License](https://opensource.org/licenses/MIT)